 Look for a variety of colors, shapes, materials, textures and sizes.
 Your Indian Ringneck won’t like every single toy you give them so pay attention to the toys they do like and remove the ones they don’t.

 In addition to giving your Indian Ringneck parakeet a proper caging environment it is important to feed them well.
 There are a few foods that your parakeet must not eat.

 They include avocados, caffeine, chocolate, and alcohol.
 Probably not what you were going to feed them anyway but it’s important to make sure they don’t accidentally get into those foods – they’re toxic.

 So what do you feed your Indian Ringneck?
 Start with a good organic pellet based diet and supplement it daily with fresh fruits and vegetables.
-Our suggested food can be found at FeedYourFlock.com Feed your parakeet as if you were feeding your child and offer them a wide variety of fruits and vegetables not just one or two.
+Our suggested food can be found at FeedYourFlock.com Feed your parakeet as if you were feeding your child and offer them a wide variety of vegetables not just one or two.
+Fruits make good snacks.

 The more variety you offer them when they’re young, the more variety they’ll like when they’re older and the healthier they’ll be.
 Parakeet doesn’t live on apples and carrots alone.
 They need green veggies, berries, melon and much much more.

 But what about seeds and nuts you ask?
 Save these fatty and delicious treats for trick training and treats.
 Too many seeds and nuts and your Indian Ringneck can become overweight and ill.